Next stop:

 If you have been to Niagara Falls, let us know in the comments which day trip you chose!

-How much are you spending?
+How much are you going to spend?

 Toronto may not be a destination in itself, but it is certainly worth a visit during a multi-week holiday in Eastern Canada.
 I have therefore included the cost of flights and travel insurance, even though it is a much longer trip.